YottaDB/YDBDoc/MessageRecovery/errors.rst

 XTRNTRANSDLL, Error during extended reference environment translation.
 Please check the above message.

-Run Time Error: This indicates that the external object (dynamically linked library in UNIX), which holds the global variable name environment translation routine, or the entry point gtm_env_translate in this object, is not accessible.
+Run Time Error: This indicates that the external object (dynamically linked library in UNIX), which holds the global variable name environment translation routine, or the entry point ydb_env_translate in this object, is not accessible.

-Action: Check if the value of the gtm_env_translate points to a valid dll object, which has the entry point gtm_env_translate.
+Action: Check if the value of the ydb_env_translate points to a valid dll object, which has the entry point ydb_env_translate.

 -------------------
 XTRNTRANSERR